Security-Card-Game/seccardgamecli/README.md

 * create a deck while specifying how many cards to use in total and how many cards from which type
 * a simple GUI to show the drawn cards - you will still need a dice and keep track of resources ;)

+# How to play

+Run `seccardgame` with the `init` command.
+Then run it `game crate` to create a deck.
+After the deck is created, run it with `game play` top start the UI.
+Start drawing cards by pressing the button in the lower left corner.

 ## Known issues

 ### Windows